 - Ask about their approach to design and placement: Ask candidates about their design and placement process to assess their technical expertise in this area.

-By prioritizing technical skills during the hiring process, you can ensure that you hire a tattoo artist with the skills and knowledge necessary to create beautiful, long-lasting tattoos.
+By prioritizing technical skills during the hiring tattoo artists process, you can ensure that you hire a tattoo artist with the skills and knowledge necessary to create beautiful, long-lasting tattoos.